ManoelSilva/super-d-the-game/README.md

 		Pause menu features add.
 		Cores of lifes give 4 points of life and appears only 3 times now.
 		New ranking system.
+	**0.14**
+		Results scene.
+		Added more features to pause menu.
+		Added N-T's animation when killed.
+		Added sound button on/off at menu, levels, results and game-over scenes.